pipelinelabo/datalaiq-wiki/migrate/migrate.md

 # The Migration Tool

-Gravwell provides an interactive tool for migrating text files and Splunk data into Gravwell.
+DatalaiQ provides an interactive tool for migrating text files and Splunk data into DatalaiQ.
 This document describes how to install, configure, and use it.

 ## Installation